FossoresLP/go-sort/README.md

 sort.InsertSorted(sortedSet []int, insert int) []int
 ```

-Due to inferior speed compared to all other algorithms in this package I would not recommend using Insertion sort for anything else than sorting negative elements while preserving the order of elements of equal value.
+Due to inferior speed compared to all other algorithms in this package I would not recommend using Insertion sort for normal applications.
+If you don't know about a reason to use it you probably shouldn't.

 Insert is intended to be used when adding one new element as may occur when adding a new item to a database.